-Ana Ros: The female chef who put Slovenia on the map
+Ana Roš: The female chef who put Slovenia on the map

 Without any financial partners, her family's business was riding on her performance.

-Ros soaked up pointers from her mother-in-law and a family friend, who used to helm a restaurant in the capital of Ljubljana before transitioning into academia.
+Roš soaked up pointers from her mother-in-law and a family friend, who used to helm a restaurant in the capital of Ljubljana before transitioning into academia.

 "I was really like a sponge at the time, so thirsty for the knowledge," she recalls.